 Who is marrying you?

-The next thing you need to know before outlining your ceremony is who is going to marry you.
+The next thing you need to know before outlining your ceremony is who is going to marry you and perform your wedding ceremony.
 Whether it’s a marriage commissioner, justice of the peace, religious representative or wedding officiant (like us!), you’ll want to get in touch with them ahead of your ceremony.
 They may have their own version of a ceremony script or important things you need to include in your version.

 What are the legal requirements of your marriage ceremony?

 Depending on where you are getting married and who is marrying you, you may have to fulfill certain requirements in order to become legally married.
 Reach out to whoever is marrying you and/or do some research on your jurisdiction to see what is required.

 Generally speaking, you’ll need to be married by someone who can legally officiate weddings, in front of two witnesses, and you’ll both need to consent to enter into marriage.
 You’ll also need a marriage licence that is signed by you two, your officiant and your witnesses.

 Learn more about marriage licences in BC here!